-\paragraph{\textbf{Leadership} — provides direction, alignment, and motivation for AI transformation} \begin{itemize} \item \textbf{Establish a clear and shared need}: Because stakeholders will accept and embrace AI integration only if they are convinced that it is beneficial, therefore cultivating this need will enhance trust in AI adoption endeavors. \item \textbf{Establish a sense of urgency}: Because not having a clear definition of the risks and benefits of timely transformation leads to delays and inactive periods, therefore cultivating a sense of urgency accelerates decision-making and impels commitment. \item \textbf{Form a cross-functional AI team}: Because AI constitutes a multifaceted technology involving technical, ethical and legal aspects, therefore it is crucial to form interdisciplinary teams to be responsible for the AI strategy design. \item \textbf{Encourage AI adoption and experimentation by rewarding desired behaviors and achievements}: Because employees are more likely to embrace AI experimentation when their efforts and ideas are visibly valued, therefore establishing reward mechanisms could reinforce commitment and reduce resistance. \end{itemize}
+\paragraph{\textbf{Leadership} — provides direction, alignment, and motivation for AI transformation} \begin{itemize} \item \textbf{Establish a clear and shared need}: Convincing stakeholders about the benefits of AI incorporation enables broad acceptance and embracement of the efforts; therefore cultivating this need will enhance trust in AI adoption endeavors. \item \textbf{Establish a sense of urgency}: The lack of a clear definition of the risks and benefits of timely transformation leads to delays and inactive periods; therefore cultivating a sense of urgency accelerates decision-making and impels commitment. \item \textbf{Form a cross-functional AI team}: AI constitutes a multifaceted technology involving technical, ethical and legal aspects; therefore it is crucial to form interdisciplinary teams to be responsible for the AI strategy design. \item \textbf{Encourage AI adoption and experimentation by rewarding desired behaviors and achievements}: Practitioners are more likely to embrace AI experimentation when their efforts and ideas are visibly valued; therefore establishing reward mechanisms could reinforce commitment and reduce resistance. \end{itemize}

-\paragraph{\textbf{Organizational Dynamics} — deals with individuals (internal politics) or situations (timing, resistance to change) that could enable or hinder AI integration efforts} \begin{itemize} \item \textbf{Be aware of the organizational situation, which might indicate internal pressures or resistance}: Because internal dynamics, such as resistance to change, may lead to significant delays and cancellations of projects, therefore diagnosing cases of tension and resistance is essential to design targeted interventions. \item \textbf{Secure the political support of key players}: Because organizational change success is influenced by stakeholders' interests, therefore obtaining political support of key individuals ensures commitment and sustains the defined strategy. \end{itemize}
+\paragraph{\textbf{Organizational Dynamics} — deals with individuals (internal politics) or situations (timing, resistance to change) that could enable or hinder AI integration efforts} \begin{itemize} \item \textbf{Be aware of the organizational situation, which might indicate internal pressures or resistance}: Internal dynamics, such as resistance to change, may lead to significant delays and cancellations of projects; therefore diagnosing cases of tension and resistance is essential to design targeted interventions. \item \textbf{Secure the political support of key players}: Organizational change success is influenced by stakeholders' interests; therefore obtaining political support of key individuals ensures commitment and sustains the defined strategy. \end{itemize}

 \begin{takehomebox} \textbf{RQ\textsubscript{1} take-away:} AI integration appears to follow patterns seen in previous change initiatives.
 Particularly, combining traditional change management models addresses most identified BSE-related challenges, leaving only a few unaddressed.
 This provides a solid foundation for the proposed BSE-informed, early-stage framework. \end{takehomebox}